 - Botticelli (1445-1510) as well as many other great artists

-Parola Italian language school capitalizes on its location by organizing field trips, extracurricular activities and relevant supplementary courses such as our drawing course or art courses to take advantage of the rich cultural surroundings in Florence.
+Parola Italian language school capitalizes on its location by organizing field trips, extracurricular activities, and relevant supplementary courses such as our drawing course or art courses to take advantage of Florence’s rich cultural surroundings.

 Our school also conducts visits to the Uffizi Gallery, where some of these outstanding artworks by Leonardo, Michelangelo, Botticelli, and others are displayed.
 Parola arranges visits to the beautiful Museum of the “Opera del Duomo” as well.

 Fra’ Girolamo Savonarola (1502-1498)

-In our “History of Florence” course included in the supplementary list of courses, we study the events that led to the accusations against Savonarola and students learn the reasons he originally became popular and then subsequently fell out of favor in Florence.
+In our “History of Florence” course included in the supplementary list of courses, we study the events that led to the accusations against Savonarola and students learn why he originally became popular and then subsequently fell out of favor in Florence.

 In our course, “Renaissance Florence,” we discuss “The Prince” (Il Principe), still a benchmark for today’s political issues all over the world.

 Discussion of Modern Florentine History

 During the sixties, Florence experienced a period of expansion and once again became one of the richest cities in Italy: from commerce and agriculture to tourism and culture.

-Today, not only is Florence a great cultural center, but it is also a capital of fashion and trade, as well as one of most visited cities in Italy and in the world.
+Today, not only is Florence a great cultural center, but it is also a capital of fashion and trade, as well as one of the most visited cities in Italy and the world.